 Example 3: Aroha was enrolled at Lincoln High in 2016 as an out-of-zone student through the enrolment ballot.
 Aroha’s siblings are unable to enrol at the school through the transitional enrolment arrangements as the transitional arrangement applies only to the original Lincoln High School enrolment zone.

 Rolleston College is taking enrolments for one year level each year, starting in 2017 with Year 9.

 The Ministry will continue to provide school bus transport for students from Rolleston to Lincoln for a period which will allow a Year 10 student at Lincoln High in 2017 to complete school at Lincoln High School through to Year 13.
 This will be the years 2017 through to 2020.

 The school holds an Open Day each year, where prospective students and their parents or caregivers can look over the school and hear about the school's activities and courses.
-The Open Day will be held on Thursday 18 May from 4.00-6.00pm.
+The date for this year can be found in our Community/Events section.

 Inspiring a life of learning,

 through a welcoming and